willj4945/ramblings/index.md

 > Notes, ideas, and experiments — a place to ramble about what I’m building and learning.

-Welcome to **Ramblings** — my little corner of the web where I write about technology, code, privacy, hacking, and anything else that catches my attention.
+Welcome to **Ramblings** — my corner of the web where I write about technology, coding, privacy, hacking, and anything else that catches my attention.
-This is a place for in-progress thoughts, personal experiments, and lessons I pick up along the way.
+This is a space for in-progress thoughts, personal experiments, and lessons I pick up along the way.

 I don’t promise polished tutorials or perfect answers — just honest notes and ideas from my own learning process.